 Content analysis of previous internal and external reports.
 As with EQ1, ERG will review the prior work concerning the CBP (e.g., the reports listed above and others that are made available) and extract relevant aspects from those reports on the processes and structures of the CBP.
 ERG will then develop summaries of that information.

 Interviews with key CBP informants.
 ERG will perform a set of interviews with key informants within the program using an interview guide developed to expand on the topics of the evaluation question.
-ERG will work with EPA to determine who to interview; we expect to conduct between 15 and 20 interviews (some interview may include more than one person).
+ERG will work with the SC and EPA to determine who to interview; we expect to conduct between 15 and 20 interviews (some interview may include more than one person).
 We also expect that some of the interviews conducted under EQ1 will cover topics under this question as well.

 Interviews with key external stakeholders.
 ERG will perform a set of interviews with external stakeholders using an interview guide based on the topics in this evaluation question.
 The Paperwork Reduction Act (PRA), however, would limit the number of interviews we could conduct to fewer than 10.

-Proposed survey.
-ERG expects that some form of a survey of external stakeholders would be a productive tool for fully answering this evaluation question.
-During our work under this EQ, ERG will assess whether it would be useful and, if so, the nature of the survey that should be performed.
-The PRA, however, limits EPA and its contractors from collecting data from 10 or more people without explicit Office of Management and Budget approval through a process known as an Information Collection Request (ICR).
-The ICR approval process can often take 8-12 months to complete given legally mandated review times.
-Thus, ERG’s role in the survey would be to develop instrument (questionnaire) and (possibly) the necessary materials for submission to the ICR approval process.
-The implementation and analysis of those data would take place after the work the SC is complete, however.
-The purpose of developing the survey under this project is to speed up the process of collecting these data in the future.

 Products and Timeline

 Content analysis (Nov 23 – Dec 23)